serginh023/ShoeStoreApp/README.md

    * At least 2 textviews ----------> CHECK
    * A navigation button with actions to navigate to the instructions screen ----------> CHECK

-7. Create a new Instruction destination that includes:
+7. Create a new Instruction destination that includes: ----------> CHECK

    * A new layout ----------> CHECK
    * At least 2 textviews ----------> CHECK
-   * A navigation button with actions to navigate to the shoe list screen
+   * A navigation button with actions to navigate to the shoe list screen ----------> CHECK

 8. Create a class that extends ViewModel